 If it’s two things Benefit seems really big on, its hyping up a product and going all out on packaging.
 Their newest mascara offering is no change from this, and after seeing heaps of youtube videos, blog and instagram posts about it, my curiosity was piqued.
-So naturally when Sephora offered a mini trial version to their Beauty Insiders as a gift with purchase I jumped at the chance, and may or may not have done an inner squeal of excitement (you know you’re a beauty blogger when…)
+So naturally, when Sephora offered a mini-trial version to their Beauty Insiders as a gift with purchase I jumped at the chance, and may or may not have done an inner squeal of excitement (you know you’re a beauty blogger when…)

-The Benefit Roller Lash Mascara claims it ‘hooks, lifts and curls’ your lashes with their patent pending Hook’N’Roll brush that latches your lashes with the way the bristles are staggered for an ‘ultra long wide eyed effect’.
-I am always skeptical of mascaras that claim to curl lashes, because I generally think that idea is a bit crazy.
+The Benefit Roller Lash Mascara claims it ‘hooks, lifts and curls’ your lashes with their patent-pending Hook’N’Roll brush that latches your lashes with the way the bristles are staggered for an ‘ultra long wide eyed effect’.
+I am always sceptical of mascaras that claim to curl lashes, because I generally think that idea is a bit crazy.
 I’ve also not been a fan of Benefit mascaras – They’re Real left me with sticky clumpy lashes, and Bad Gal Lash did even less that that.
 So I was going in with low expectations, which I think sometimes is the best way to trial something.

 To put it through the ringer for testing, I decided to try it on one eye without curling my lashes to test its curling claims, and the other after curling to see how well it actually held the curl.
 In the picture above you can see my lashes no curl and bare, then uncurled but with 2 coats of the mascara, and finally curled with two coats of mascara.
 So you can see that it did in fact actually lift my lashes.